A Day in the Life of a Social Media Manager

 There’s a trend starting to happen in the corporate world.
 Something is shifting within marketing teams.
 A realization that is key to bringing an organisation’s marketing to a whole new level.

-I’ve noticed that marketing managers (and executive decision-makers in general) are realizing that social media marketing is a comprehensive and important part of the overall marketing mix – something that now requires a full-time role.
+I’ve noticed that marketing managers (and executive decision-makers in general) realize that social media marketing is a comprehensive and essential part of the overall marketing mix – something that now requires a full-time role.
 How do I know this?
 I’ve noticed more and more ‘Social Media Specialist’ job positions being created and advertised.

-Marketing Coordinators/Assistants/Executives have too many tasks to fullfil.
-And social media marketing and paid advertising is growing into a larger beast every single month, with more competition.
-Therefore these marketing professionals no longer have the time within a 40-hour work week to give the company’s social media the detailed time, attention and strategy-fulfillment it needs and deserves.
+Marketing Coordinators and Executives have too many tasks to fullfil.
+Social media marketing and paid advertising are growing into a larger beast every single month, with more competition.
+Therefore, these marketing professionals no longer have the time within a 40-hour work week to give the company’s social media the detailed time, attention and strategy fulfillment it needs and deserves.

-But what actually goes on in the life of a full-time social media manager?
+But what goes on in the life of a full-time social media manager?

-For those who aren’t as attuned to the workings of social media marketing, there can be some confusion as to what we do and what exactly it entails.
-Do we just sit there scrolling Instagram?
+For those who aren’t as attuned to the world of social media marketing, there can be some confusion about what we do and what it entails.
+Do we sit there scrolling Instagram?
 Posting pretty pictures to Facebook?
 Taking selfies?

-If only it was that easy and simple!
+If only it was that easy and straightforward!

-A day in the life of a social media manager can include (but is not limited to):
+A day in the life can include (but is not limited to):

 • Strategy creation and refinement – the cornerstone of successful social media and advertising execution